GDGTaipei/rss-auto-post-facebook-with-gemini/README.md

 ## System Flow
 ![Syetem architecture](./doc/system_architecture.png)

-# How to get perminal API KEY of facebook api?
+# How to get permanent API KEY of facebook api?

 1. How to create a permanent access key
 For the approach I found you need a Facebook Business account that has access to the page you want a key for.